DavidvtWout/agenix-generate/README.md

 WARNING: the script defined by the generator is directly evaluated so watch out what you put in it!

-### meta.json
+### agenix-generate.state
-This is an optional feature that can be used to streamline re-generation and re-keying of secrets when needed.

-If path is specified with the AGENIX_META env var or the --meta flag, `agenix-generate` will use this file to read and store metadata about the secrets.
-This file contains the generator name, args, and dependencies that where used to generate the secret.
-It also contains the public keys that the secret file is currently encrypted with.
+This file is required for agenix-generate to work. `agenix-generate --init .` will create the file in the current working directory.

+This file describes the state of the secrets.
+`publicKeys`: hash of all the public keys used to generate a secret.
+`generator.dependencies`: hash of the names of the dependencies that the secret was generated with.
+`lastRekeyed`:
+`lastGenerated`:

 ### rekeying
 `agenix` has a rekey option.
 This rekeys all secrets.
 Selective rekeying is not possible because the pubkeys that